§ 1701 Purpose and scope.

 (e) The Insurance Commissioner shall retain the authority to enforce the provisions of and impose any penalty or remedy authorized by this chapter and this title against any person who is under investigation for or charged with a violation of this chapter or this title even if the person's license or registration has been surrendered or has lapsed by operation of law.
 The Commissioner may, upon the Commissioner's discretion, reinstate a suspended license at any time, and may impose as conditions upon the reinstatement such terms and conditions as the Commissioner determines appropriate.

 (f) The Commissioner may place any individual or business entity on probation for a period of 1 year for violation of any insurance laws, rules, regulations and orders.
 The probationary period will not exceed 1 year.

-(g) Until such person shall qualify for licensing in accordance with the applicable provisions of this title.
-A person whose license has been revoked or suspended on 2 occasions shall not again be licensed under this title.
+(g) A person whose license has been revoked or suspended on 2 occasions shall not again be licensed under this title.

-(a) If the Commissioner finds that the business of any licensed producer in this State has become financially impaired or insolvent, or has been abandoned by the licensee, or has been conducted in such a manner as to require or justify revocation of the licenses of that licensee, and if the Commissioner further finds that the conservation and administration of the business of the licensee would be in the public interest, he or she shall file in the Court of Chancery in the county in which the producer business is located a petition for the appointment of the Commissioner as conservator or receiver of such producer's business except by leave of the Court.
+(a) If the Commissioner finds that the business of any licensee in this State has become financially impaired or insolvent, or has been abandoned by the licensee, or has been conducted in such a manner as to require or justify revocation of the licenses of that licensee, and if the Commissioner further finds that the conservation and administration of the business of the licensee would be in the public interest, he or she shall file in the Court of Chancery in the county in which the insurance business is located a petition for the appointment of the Commissioner as conservator or receiver of such licensee's business except by leave of the Court.